 Lawrence Cruciana

-CISSP, CISM, CMMC-RPA, and Founder and President
+CISSP, CISM, CCP, GCCC and Founder and President

 With over 20 years of Information Technology (IT) experience in regulated enterprise businesses and as a Managed IT Services Provider (“MSP”), Lawrence brings unique insight into the fusion of information risk management, third-party supply chain privilege management, and the operational IT challenges faced by mid-market and small governmental organizations.
 He is an experienced information security practitioner that has designed and implemented hundreds of cybersecurity and technology risk management programs incorporating key control frameworks including NIST Cyber Security Framework (CSF) and the CIS Critical Security Controls (CSC).